-- On Development of written policy guidelines regarding: - 1) Comprehensive food systems planning, - 2) Climate change food systems planning, and - 3) Social policy food systems planning. - O2 Create a case study for other jurisdictions to use as a resources to help them "make the case" for investment in food planning and policy development to elected officials. - O3 Create and share new professional development opportunities in food systems planning. - Develop evidence-based resources for food systems planning in Ontario. - Development of resources to better support community-based initiatives.
+- 01 Development of written policy guidelines regarding: 1) Comprehensive food systems planning, 2) Climate change food systems planning, and 3) Social policy food systems planning. - 02 Create a case study for other jurisdictions to use as a resources to help them "make the case" for investment in food planning and policy development to elected officials. - 04 Develop evidence-based resources for food systems planning in Ontario. - 05 Development of resources to better support community-based initiatives.